JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

-[//]: # (title: Migrating Kotlin/JS projects to IR compiler)
+[//]: # (title: Migrating Kotlin/JS projects to the IR compiler)

 > The Kotlin/JS IR compiler is in [Alpha](components-stability.md).
 It may change incompatibly and require manual migration
 >in the future.
-We appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issues/KT).
+We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issues/KT).
 >
 {type="warning"}